JabRef/user-documentation/en/setup/citationkeypatterns.md

 # Customize the citation key generator

 The pattern used in the auto generation of citation labels can be set for each of the standard entry types in **Options → Preferences**, tab **Citation key generator**.
+A detailed description can be found in the [default citation key pattern section](#default-citation-key-pattern).

 ## Citation key patterns

 The key pattern can contain any text you wish, in addition to field markers that indicate that a specific field of the entry should be inserted at that position of the key.
 A field marker generally consists of the field name enclosed in square braces, e.g. **`[volume]`**.
 If the field is undefined in an entry at the time of key generation, no text will be inserted by the field marker. **Note:** In order for your changes to be retained, you must hit "enter" on your keyboard before clicking on the "Save" button.

-### Default citation key pattern

-If you have not defined a key pattern for a certain entry type, the **Default pattern** will be used.
-You can change the default pattern - its setting is above the list of entry types in the **Citation key generator** section of the **Preferences** dialog.

-The default key pattern is **`[auth][year]`**, and this could produce keys like e.g. `Yared1998` If the key is not unique in the current database, it is made unique by adding one of the letters a-z until a unique key is found.
-Thus, the labels might look like:

-`Yared1998` `Yared1998a` `Yared1998b`

 ### Special field markers